MicrosoftDocs/azure-docs/articles/cosmos-db/synapse-link.md

 ## Security

-Synapse Link enables you to run near real time analytics over your mission-critical data in Azure Cosmos DB.
+Synapse Link enables you to run near real-time analytics over your mission-critical data in Azure Cosmos DB.
 It is vital to make sure that critical business data is stored securely across both transactional and analytical stores.
 Azure Synapse Link for Azure Cosmos DB is designed to help meet these security requirements through the following features:

 * **Network isolation using private endpoints** - You can control network access to the data in the transactional and analytical stores independently.
 Network isolation is done using separate managed private endpoints for each store, within managed virtual networks in Azure Synapse workspaces.
 To learn more, see how to [Configure private endpoints for analytical store](analytical-store-private-endpoints.md) article.